TomCP20/todo-app-react/README.md

 ## Build and run

-To set up the project use `npm install` in both the server and client directories to install dependencies.
+To set up the project use `npm install` in the root directory to install dependencies.

-To run the project `npm run build` in the client directory to compile the frontend Then `npm start` in the server directory to compile and run the backend.
+Then to run the project run `npm run build` in the root directory to build and run the project.